Professor Ivan Birch

 Ivan is a consultant expert witness in forensic gait analysis for Sheffield Teaching Hospitals NHS Foundation Trust and is included on the National Crime Agency Major Crime Investigative Support Experts Advisers Database.
 He has more than 40 years’ experience of gait analysis.

 Nadia graduated in 2007 with a BSc in Biology from the University of Toronto, Canada.
 She gained Advanced Specialty Certificates in Forensic Investigation and in Crime Scene Analysis from the British Columbia Institute of Technology in 2010.
 In 2018 Nadia was awarded an MSc in Forensic Science from the University of Strathclyde, her research project being titled ‘The identification of individuals by observational gait analysis using closed circuit television footage: comparing expert and non-expert ability and confidence levels’.
-Nadia is an Associate Member of the Chartered Society of Forensic Science, and holds the Society’s certificates of professional competence in both Forensic Gait Analysis and Barefoot/Foot in Shoe Analysis.
+Nadia is an Associate Member of the Chartered Society of Forensic Science, holds the Society’s certificates of professional competence in both Forensic Gait Analysis and Barefoot/Foot in Shoe Analysis, and is included on the National Crime Agency Major Crime Investigative Support Experts Advisers Database.